Home > Blog > Custom Corrugated Boxes: The Complete Packaging Guide

 Printing on Corrugated

-Corrugated can be printed several ways depending on coverage and budget: direct flexographic printing for logos and simple graphics, litho-lamination for full-color photographic artwork, and digital printing for short runs and quick turnaround.
-We print in CMYK and PMS spot colors and can finish with protective coatings, so a shipping box doubles as branding on the doorstep.
+Corrugated can be printed several ways, based on coverage and budget.
+Direct flexo printing suits logos and simple graphics.
+Litho-lam suits full-color photo artwork.
+Digital printing suits short runs and quick turnaround.
+We print in CMYK and PMS spot colors and can add protective coats.
+So a shipping box doubles as branding on the doorstep.

 Sustainable Corrugated Boxes

-Corrugated is one of the most recycled materials in the United States, which makes it a naturally eco-friendly choice.
-Recycled-content board, recyclable curbside construction, and soy- or water-based inks lower the footprint further, while right-sizing cuts both material and void fill.
-According to industry coverage from Packaging World, recyclable fiber-based packaging continues to gain ground as brands respond to both regulation and consumer preference.
+Corrugated is one of the most recycled materials in the United States.
+That makes it a green choice by nature.
+Recycled-content board, a curbside-recycled build, and soy- or water-based inks lower the footprint further.
+Right-sizing cuts both material and void fill.
+Coverage from Packaging World notes that recyclable, paper-based packaging keeps gaining ground as brands answer both new rules and buyer demand.
 Our eco-friendly shipping boxes are built on exactly these materials.

 Corrugated Box Types and Uses

-The table below maps common corrugated formats to the pages where you can see options and request a quote.
+The table below maps common board formats to the pages where you can see options and request a quote.

 FormatBest ForPage